-Authorities searching for active shooter between Midland and Odessa; 20 people reportedly injured
+5 dead, 21 injured in Midland-Odessa, Texas shooting

 From the City of Midland: “We believe there are two shooters in two separate vehicles.
 One suspect is believed to be at the Cinergy in Midland and the other is believed to be driving on Loop 250 in Midland.
 The two vehicles in question are: gold/white small Toyota truck and a USPS Postal Van.
 Please stay away from these areas and stay indoors.”

+USPS has recalled its vehicles to help authorities track down the suspect.

-From DPS: The public is urged to avoid I-20 in Odessa, Midland and Big Spring as authorities search for a suspect who has shot several people including an officer.
+The Texas Department of Public Safety is urging people to avoid I-20 in Odessa, Midland and Big Spring as authorities search for a suspect who has shot several people including an officer.

 The City of Odessa is also urging the public to stay inside their homes.